Mackachoo/Sequel-Weather/README.md

 - Go to `app/firebase.ts` and change the `firebaseConfig` to that of the firebase project you just created.
 - To start the app, run `npm install`, `npm run ios` or `npm run android` from the `/app` folder
 - To start the local emulator, run `npm install`, `npm run serve` from the `/functions` folder

+### Dependencies

+* `expo-blur` - for the blur effect that was used in the design.
+* `react-native-svg` - for use of SVG icons of the weather state.
+* `react-native-svg-transformer` - for use of SVG icons of the weather state.
+* `react-native-chart-kit` - for creating graphs to show the weather over time